vercel/hazel/readme.md

 ## Contributing

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
-2. Then move into the directory of your clone: `cd electron-updates`
+2. Then move into the directory of your clone: `cd hazel`
 3. Finally, run the development server like this: `npm run dev`

 ## Author